dinamite-toolkit/dinamite-toolkit.github.io/_posts/2017-03-06-compiling-rocksdb.md

 A Docker container with LLVM and DINAMITE can be found [here](https://github.com/dinamite-toolkit/dinamite-compiler-docker.git).
-Use the Dockerfile-wt docker file to prepare for building WiredTiger.

-If you don't like Docker or would like to install LLVM 3.5 and DINAMITE natively for other reasons, follow the steps to download the code outlined in the Dockerfile-wt found [here](https://github.com/dinamite-toolkit/dinamite-compiler-docker.git).
+If you don't like Docker or would like to install LLVM 3.5 and DINAMITE natively for other reasons, follow the steps to download the code outlined in the Dockerfile found [here](https://github.com/dinamite-toolkit/dinamite-compiler-docker.git).
 Modify the steps for your OS and and then follow the build instructions on the [LLVM "Getting Started"